marko-singularity/elixir_weekend/ElixirWeekend/ClientApp/README.md

 * Missing files cause compilation errors instead of 404 errors for your users.
 * Result filenames include content hashes so you don’t need to worry about browsers caching their old versions.

-However there is an **escape hatch** that you can use to add an asset outside of the module system.
+However there is an **esce hatch** that you can use to add an asset outside of the module system.

 If you put a file into the `public` folder, it will **not** be processed by Webpack.
 Instead it will be copied into the build folder untouched.
 To reference assets in the `public` folder, you need to use a special variable called `PUBLIC_URL`.